kevinsullivan/TMDE/README.md

 ## Legal and contact
 - Acknowledgement: This work is supported in part by the National Science Foundation under grant (Award Abstract) #1909414.
-- Copyright: © 2021 by Kevin Sullivan, et al.
+- Copyright: © 2021 by Kevin Sullivan, Sebastian Elbaum, et al.
-- Permission: We kindly request that you let us know of your use of this technology, for teaching, reseasrch, government, or industrial purposes.
+- Permission: You must preserve our copyright notice when making use of this material.
+We request that you let us know of any use of this technology beyond the purely personal: e.g., for teaching, reseasrch, government, or industrial purposes.
 - Primary and Contact Author: Kevin Sullivan.
 UVa CS Dept. sullivan@virginia.edu.
 Acknowledgements for contributions that helped me to produce this repository go to Charlie Houghton, Andrew Elsey, et al.